Overcoming Fear of Relationships with Counseling

 In a previous post, I addressed the topic of Fear of Relationships (Romantic Anxiety).
 In this post, I will discuss how counseling can help you overcome this fear.
 Dialectical Behavior Therapy (DBT) is a type of therapy that can be particularly helpful in addressing fear of relationships.
 It is similar to Cognitive Behavioral Therapy (CBT) in that it addresses the interrelationship between thoughts and behaviors.
 DBT consists of four skill sets, each with various tools to cultivate those skills:

-- Mindfulness – Cultivating a simple awareness of the present moment without adding judgments that clutter your mind
+- Mindfulness: Cultivating awareness of the present moment without judgment

-- Emotional Regulation – Learning to experience your emotions in the present moment without becoming overwhelmed and behaving in destructive ways
+- Emotional Regulation: Learning to experience emotions in the present moment without becoming overwhelmed and behaving in destructive ways

-- Distress Tolerance – Building resiliency to distressing events so you are better able to make healthy decisions about how you interact with your world
+- Distress Tolerance: Building resilience to distressing events to make healthy decisions about how you interact with your world

-- Interpersonal Effectiveness – Learning how to set and enforce boundaries, express your thoughts and feelings, and cultivate safe, healthy relationships
+- Interpersonal Effectiveness: Learning how to set and enforce boundaries, express thoughts and feelings, and cultivate safe, healthy relationships

 Examining potential childhood influences and past relationships sheds light on romantic anxiety.
 This simple inventory is not meant to judge but rather to understand what is there.
 Mindfulness also involves awareness of current feelings in the present moment about past influences and current situations.
 By being mindful of fear, you can leverage it to see other ways to protect yourself without living in fear of intimacy.